Member Spotlight: Kathleen White, MSN, RN

-In this member feature, Hicks discusses what drew her to the patient education field and also provides an update on her 2017 HCEA Conference presentation on the Family Learning Center: An Innovative Way to Teach.
+In this member feature, White discusses her greatest professional achievement and also provides an update on her 2017 HCEA Conference presentation on Reflections on Teach-back Competency: Are Peers an Effective Mirror?

 When did you become an HCEA member?